apcragg/uhd-builder/README.md

 # UHD Python Wheel Builder

 This project provides a robust, Docker-based build system for creating relocatable Python wheels for the USRP Hardware Driver (UHD).
+Build wheels that can be installed into a Virtual Environment and Just Work.
+No need to mess with environment variables or carefully manage system library conflicts.

 ## Features